MicrosoftDocs/SupportArticles-docs/support/dynamics-365/finance/business-performance-analytics/data-quality-err00015.md

 ## Symptoms

-Error code *ERR00015* is logged in the **Bpa self help logs** table in Microsoft Dataverse when unresolvable errors are encountered while processing inputs in the [dimensional data model](/dynamics365/finance/business-performance-analytics/business-performance-analytics-data-model).
-In this case, the output table will be empty and reports will be missing data.
-The specifics of the unresolvable errors will be included in the log details.
+When inputs are processed in the [dimensional data model](/dynamics365/finance/business-performance-analytics/business-performance-analytics-data-model), an unresolvable error occurs, and the *ERR00015* error code is logged in the **Bpa self help logs** table in Microsoft Dataverse.
+In this case, the output table is empty, and reports are missing data.
+The details of the unresolvable error are included in the log details.

 Here's an example of a record: